 Josephine came to the studio and recorded her wonderful voice together with Adams and it turned out beautifully!

 When all the parts where in place I asked Travis if he would like to play pedal steel on the song.
 He said yes, did so, and sent his recording over to me to add it to the mix.

 When everything was mixed and mastered Josephine, Rick, Adam and I had a video call asking ourselves what to do with the song now, once it´s ready.
-We decided that we should go back to Nashville this summer and perform “Wildheart” along with a mix of other songs, some written by Adam and some written by me.
-We will be backed up by the awesome guys from Adams band.
-This will be an exciting, once in a lifetime father/son, father/daughter family union experience at Alley Taps, Nashville on Aug 23 at 7 p.m.
+We decided that we should go back to Nashville in the summer of 2019 and perform “Wildheart” along with a mix of other songs, some written by Adam and some written by me.
+We were backed up by the awesome guys from Adams band.
+This turned out to be an exciting, once in a lifetime father/son, father/daughter family union experience at Alley Taps, Nashville on Aug 23, 2019.